Does searching affect my credit score?

 Zero cost

 These records are not loans, benefits, or promotions.
-They are financial assets transferred to state custody after years of inactivity.
+They are financial assets transferred to state custody after years of inactivity — waiting for the rightful owner to come forward.

 📌 What you’ll find below

-What many people don’t realize is that these assets are not lost, not seized, and not expired.
+What most people don’t realize is that these assets are not lost, not seized, and not expired.

-They remain held under consumer protection laws, waiting for the rightful owner or beneficiary to come forward.
+They remain held under consumer protection laws — regulated, audited, and fully returnable — until the rightful owner or a legal beneficiary steps forward.

 What Is Unclaimed Money?